 Cathy Craigie is a Gamilaroi and Anaiwon woman from northern NSW and has worked in media and the arts for over 20 years.
 Cathy’s experience ranges across disciplines and she has worked in health, housing, environmental, legal, media and the arts.
 She is particularly interested in First Nations’ stories and their relevance today, and is currently developing a play transforming the Gamilaroi traditional […]

 Kirli Saunders is a proud Gunai woman.
 She is a children’s author, poet, educator and motorcycle enthusiast.
 Kirli founded the Poetry in First Languages project.
-Her first children’s picture book, The Incredible Freedom Machines, has been selected for Bologna Book Fair 2018.
-Her second picture book, Our Dreaming, will be released by Scholastic in 2019.
+Her first children’s picture book, The Incredible Freedom Machines, has been published in French and English.
+Her forthcoming titles include Our Dreaming (Scholastic), Happy Ever After (Scholastic), and poetry collection, Kindred (May, 2019, Magabala).

 Nardi Simpson is a Yuwaalaraay songwriter, storyteller and performer.
 One half of Stiff Gins, Nardi has performed at TEDxSydney and was the 2018 winner of Queensland’s Black&Write!
 Indigenous Writer’s Fellowship.